wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/media-services/media-services-fmp4-live-ingest-overview.md

 5. After a TCP error:
 	1. The current connection MUST be closed, and a new connection MUST be created for a new HTTP POST request.
 	2. The new HTTP POST URL MUST be the same as the initial POST URL.
-	3. The new HTTP POST MUST include stream headers ('ftyp', “Live Server Manifest Box”, and 'moov' box) identical to the stream headers in the initial POST.
+	3. The new HTTP POST MUST include stream headers ('ftyp', "Live Server Manifest Box", and 'moov' box) identical to the stream headers in the initial POST.
 	4. The last two fragments sent for each track MUST be resent, and streaming resumed without introducing a discontinuity in the media timeline.
 The MP4 fragment timestamps must increase continuously, even across HTTP POST requests.
 6. The encoder SHOULD terminate the HTTP POST request if data is not being sent at a rate commensurate with the MP4 fragment duration.
 An HTTP POST request that does not send data can prevent Azure Media Services from quickly disconnecting from the encoder in the event of a service update.
 For this reason, the HTTP POST for sparse (ad signal) tracks SHOULD be short lived, terminating as soon as the sparse fragment is sent.